 This blog article is based on the 3 Things This Week’s edition dated 21st June 2018.
 The theme of this edition is “offline ads”, one of the traction channels popularly used by many startups!
 There are many kinds of offline ads – TV, radio, magazines, newspapers, yellow pages, billboards, and direct mail.
 All of… Continue reading Startup traction channel: Offline advertising

-In my work with early-stage start-up founders, what I find common many a times is that there is a lack of awareness on the importance of a clarity on the pain point, but also an equal amount of difficulty in articulating the pain point even when there are handful users on board.
-While the former… Continue reading Checklist for articulation of pain point hypothesis (with a free downloadable PDF copy)
+In my work with developers working on side projects and early-stage start-up founders, what I find common many a times is that there is a lack of awareness on the importance of a clarity on the pain point, but also an equal amount of difficulty in articulating the pain point even when there are handful… Continue reading Checklist for articulation of pain point hypothesis (with a free downloadable PDF copy)

 According to Marc Andreessen, who originally coined ‘Product/Market Fit’ in his post “The Only Thing That Matters”: Product/market fit means being in a good market with a product that can satisfy that market.
 This is a rather vague definition, and Andreesen gives us a more vivid illustration of what Product/market fit really feels like.
 You… Continue reading What is the difference between product-market fit and idea validation?